secretstartups/handbook/customer-success/public-sector/solutions-architects/index.html.md

 Technical Close Plans provide insight and transparency to the sales process by highlighting the technical ecosystem, competitive landscape, evaluation goals and technical steps required in order to achieve a technical win (Salesforce Stage 3).
 These plans are templated and only required for opportunities exceeding $100K in revenue.

 To create a technical close plan:
+* Log in to Salesforce and locate the relevant Opportunity
-* Ensure the opportunity is at stage 3 or is soon transitioning to stage 3.
+* Ensure the Opportunity is at stage 3 or is soon transitioning to stage 3
-* Make a copy of the template document located in the Public Sector Google drive
+* Make a copy of the template document located in the Public Sector Google drive and rename it based on the customer and opportunity
-* Complete the document with all known information
+* Complete the document fields with all known information
-* Update the close plan with outcomes and next steps after each related interaction
+* Update the technical close plan with outcomes and next steps after each customer interaction

+When the opportunity progresses to stage 4, the technical close plan is complete.
+A brief retrospective on the information helps the team identify trends in customer needs as well as clear paths to opportunity wins.
+In case of opportunity loss, a brief retrospective on the information can help populate the Closed Lost reason in Salesforce.

 ## Best Practices for writing RFx responses

 Responding to a Request for _____ (RFx) is part of the standard process within Public Sector.
 RFx is a general category that includes Request for Information, Request for Proposal, Request for Quote, etc. RFIs are generally less structured than RFPs.
 While RFQs rarely need technical write ups, occasionally technical input is required, especially if the RFx requests an `or alike` product.

-## Responding to RFIs
+### Responding to RFIs

 RFIs are generally issued to shape procurement.
 In some situations, they are just a step in the process as the customer may already have an advising team that may be following protocol.
 An RFI is generally non-binding unless otherwise specified.
 Responses to questions in an RFI don't have to be precise.
 They can have some idealistic statements to lay the groundwork and pivot points to educate the customer on what we offer.
 It is good to follow the GitLab Value Framework response methodology, as there is no ability to have a dialog.
 The RFI is about positioning.
 Provide context around the following factors that can grab the attention of the readers: